nfa-vfxim/docs/docs/user/pipeline/pipeline_usage_guide.rst

 File Save
 ++++++++++++++

-On of the most important things in a pipeline is accurate version control of all the workfiles.
+One of the most important things in a pipeline is accurate version control of all the workfiles.
 Through *Shotgun -> File Save* you can save your current workfile with automatic version increments.
 When you click *File Save* in a new untitled save file, you'll be greeted with a context selection screen.
 In this screen you'll see all shots and assets you are assigned tasks to.
 Select one and click save.